When you are verified as being eligible to apply to Caranua you can apply for services. There is more information on this here.

 You will have received a letter with your application explaining that there are two ways to make an application.
 You can choose to not send us back in an application form, and an Advisor will contact you and discuss your needs with you, and tell you what documentation you need to send us.

-Or, you can choose to not work with an Application Advisor.
+Or, you can choose to fill out the application form yourself.
 In this case, you need to send the form back, and make sure to include all the necessary documentation.
 There is more information on this in the Applying for Services booklet.

 I am a new applicant and I need a service that I cannot find in the new updated application form part 2.
 Can I apply for it?